robertkowalski/Compress-my-Mojo/README.md

 #### UglifyJS

 1. Install node.js & npm
+2. Install UglifyJS
-2. type pre. npm install uglify-js
+    npm install uglify-js
 3. add the path to uglify-js/bin to your $PATH at end of your .bashrc, for example: export PATH="$PATH:~/node_modules/uglify-js/bin"

 #### YUI-Compressor or Google Compiler

-* Set your path to "YUI-Compressor":http://yuilibrary.com/downloads/#yuicompressor or "Google Closure Compiler":http://closure-compiler.googlecode.com/files/compiler-latest.zip jar in rb-file or place them in the directory of this project
+* Set your path to [YUI-Compressor](http://yuilibrary.com/downloads/#yuicompressor) or [Google Closure Compiler](http://closure-compiler.googlecode.com/files/compiler-latest.zip) jar in rb-file or place them in the directory of this project

 #### Location awareness

-* Add the directory of (a link to) compress-my-mojo to your $PATH at end of your .bashrc, for example: pre. export PATH="$PATH:/your/path/to/compress-my-mojo"
+* Add the directory of (a link to) compress-my-mojo to your $PATH at end of your .bashrc, for example: export PATH="$PATH:/your/path/to/compress-my-mojo"

 ## Compress JS (& CSS) and build IPK: